What should I do if my son threatens me?

 Some parents may engage in bargaining and over-negotiating with their kids over this when they shouldn’t because they’re afraid.
 But you need to understand that kids who threaten to run away are using it for power.
 This not only gives them power over themselves, but power over their parents and their families as well.

-READ ALSO: How long does it take for trimmed leg hair to grow back?
+READ ALSO: How long does it usually take for a job to call back after an interview?

 What should I do if my teen runs away from home?